Where every dollar goes

 How do these numbers compare to the previous year?

-This strategy funded life-saving heart and brain health research, which will help improve outcomes for people living with heart disease and stroke.
-It ensured stability for transformative, multi-year programs like the Women’s Research Networks of Excellence, Black and Indigenous Scholars Awards, and innovative initiatives like CardiacCrash™, allowing them to deliver lasting impact across Canada.
+This approach means your donations fund life-saving heart and brain health research, while also ensuring continuity for transformative, multi-year programs like the Women’s Research Networks of Excellence and the Black and Indigenous Scholars Awards, as well as innovative initiatives such as CardiacCrash™, allowing them to deliver lasting impact across Canada.

-Your generous donations also enabled us to advocate for healthy public policies, deliver critical health promotion programs and support people and families living with heart disease and stroke, as well as those at risk.
+Your generosity also enables us to advocate for healthy public policies, deliver critical health-promotion programs and support people and families living with heart disease and stroke, as well as those at risk.

 Why should I donate to Heart & Stroke?